jdrichards-pursuit/week-5.1-python-practice/Readme.md

 4. To test your implementation:
    - Uncomment the print statements in the `main` function.
-   - Run the script to see the output. `python3 employee_performance_challenge.py`
+   - Run the script in the terminal to see the output using `python3 employee_performance_challenge.py`.

 5. Do not modify the `main` function itself; only implement the required functions above it.